The 2 biggest cash flow challenges for growing companies

 Limited cash flow challenge #2: not responding fast enough with outstanding invoices

 In the midst of growth, the customer relationship is often more important than making money quickly.
 A reminder of an outstanding invoice is then often postponed.

 While debtor management is crucial for an organisation, many people have trouble asking for payment.
 Certainly when good reasons such as financial tightness (due to the Corona crisis, for example), the chaotic delusion of the day, and recent investments, are presented.
 That does not make it easier to ask for a payment in a friendly but compelling way.

 Every day that your company has to wait for a payment, this entails high costs.
-If you do not collect the money at all, you might as well not have bet on sales.
+If you do not collect the money at all, you might as well not have a bet on sales.
 The actual revenue collected when posting invoices at the end of the year may look very different from expectations based on invoices sent.

 Do you invoice for all sales of services and products?
 Do you also collect all invoices and in time?
 How much time and money do you spend collecting invoices?
-A strategic approach to debtor management not only delivers payments, but can also contribute to your customer relationship and customer service.
-And in the end this will ensure that your company can continue to grow!
+A strategic approach to debtor management not only delivers payments but can also contribute to your customer relationship and customer service.
+And in the end, this will ensure that your company can continue to grow!